mbrosowicz/linx-test/README.md

-# Linx Display Slider Test
+# Linx Window Display Slider Test

 A window display slider that I made for a job opportunity.